MYXORA · WELLNESS AI · CONCEPT 2026

 Nothing is at stake

 The app doesn't change because you showed up.
-It doesn't dim because you didn't.
-Quitting costs nothing so quitting is easy.
+Quitting costs nothing, so quitting is easy.

 The interaction model is backwards